SDEs with no strong solution arising from a problem of stochastic control: Application to a problem of stochastic control of martingales

 for some $\tilde{\nu} \in \mathcal{U}$, and

-Larsson and Ruf prove that there exists a weak solution $\left((X, B^\prime, \psp, \FF\right)$ of the SDE \eqref{eq:SDE-gamma} in Theorem 4.3 of \cite{larsson_relative_2021}.
-By \Cref{cor:brownian-filtration}, the process $X$ generates a Brownian filtration.
+By \Cref{thm:no-strong-solution}, there exists a unique (in law) weak solution $\left((X, B^\prime), \psp, \FF\right)$ of the SDE \eqref{eq:SDE-gamma} and that the process $X$ generates a Brownian filtration.
 That is, there exists a Brownian motion $W$ on the probability space $\psp$ with natural filtration $\FF^W = (\mathcal{F}^W_t)_{t \geq 0}$ such that the natural filtration of $X$ is equal to $\FF^W$.

 Since $B$ and $W$ are both $\RR$-valued Brownian motions, they have have the same law and so, as noted in Section 1.6 of \cite{donati-martin_standardness_2011}, the filtered probability spaces

 are isomorphic, as defined in \Cref{def:filter-isomorphism}.
 That is, there exists an isomorphism